idaholab/moose/modules/optimization/doc/content/modules/optimization/getting_started/InvOptTheory.md

 ## PDE Constrained Inverse Optimization id=sec:invOptTheory

 Inverse optimization is a mathematical framework to infer model parameters by minimizing the misfit between the experimental and simulation observables.
-In this isopod, our model is a PDE describing the physics of the experiment.
+In the optimization module, our model is a PDE describing the physics of the experiment.
 We solve our physics PDE using the finite element method as implemented in MOOSE.
 The physics of our problem constrains our optimization algorithm.
 A PDE-constrained inverse optimization framework is formulated as an abstract optimization problem [!citet](biegler2003large):
 \begin{equation}\label{eq:optimization}
    \min_{\mathbf{p}} J\left(\mathbf{u},\mathbf{p}\right);\quad~\textrm{subject to}~\mathbf{g}\left(\mathbf{u},\mathbf{p}\right)=\mathbf{0} ,
 \end{equation}